 What is an Injection Site Sarcoma and why do we Think Vaccination Might Cause it?

-Soft tissue sarcomas have been recognized as difficult, deeply rooted tumors of cats for a very long time.
-Probably the most common of the injection site sarcomas, the fibrosarcoma is a tumor that does not usually spread throughout the body in the way we usually think of cancer; instead, it digs in deeply and widely in a localized area.
+Soft tissue sarcomas have been recognized as difficult, deeply rooted tumors in cats for a long time, long before injections were ever involved.
+There are many types of soft tissue sarcomas, with the fibrosarcoma being one of the most common.
+The fibrosarcoma is a tumor that does not usually spread throughout the body in the way we usually think of cancer; instead, it digs in deeply and widely in a localized area.
 After surgical removal, it is notorious for recurring even more aggressively than before.
 Distant spread does occur but much later in the course of the disease.

 Despite the extremely low incidence of this problem, the problem is still serious and the veterinary profession has responded with numerous studies on how vaccines might be related to tumor formation, why the incidence is so low given how many vaccines are given to cats annually, and what can be done for prevention.